-PS5 DualSense dirty?
-Here's how to clean it
+How to clean a PS5 DualSense controller

+If you use a controller, you're going to have to clean it at some point or another.
+It's an unfortunate matter of reality.

 There's almost no way to avoid it, your PS5 DualSense controller is going to get dirty.
 It doesn't matter how often you wash your hands; it will get dirty (much less dirty than if you don't, which— gross, but still).
-The DualSense is white, and the back is textured in a way that just leaves it attracting grime and other grossness.
+The regular DualSense is white (though there are other colors available) and the back is textured in a way that just leaves it attracting grime and other grossness.
 And when it comes to cleaning it, some methods are definitely more effective than others.

 Cleaning the PS5 DualSense grips